SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

                         it's aliases and alternatives.
 /sponge:callback        Internally used for callback actions on
                         ``Text``\s (such as pagination).
 Not
-                        meant to be invoked by hand.
+                        intended to be invoked by hand.
 /sponge:help            View information on commands used on the   sponge.command.help
                         server.
 ======================  =========================================  =============================